hpssjellis/mcu-stable-edu-launch/rak2270-sticker-tracker/rak-at-commands.md

 AT+APPKEY=?
 Description: Application Key

+.

+.

+AT+DR=?   set the DATA rate for US915 can be from 0 to 14  default is 0

 AT+JOIN Description: Join LoRaWAN Network (wait a few seconds after the OK. )

 AT+NJM=?
 Description: Network Join Mode (0 = ABP, 1 = OTAA)|